Select for tips:

 About:

-Provides a link to email the author alongside copyright, version info, disclaimer and privacy notice; a link to the app support site is also available here
+Provides a link to email the author alongside copyright, current app version info, disclaimer and privacy notice; a link to the app support site is also available here

 Help: